-To explore rupture directionality produced by a combination of asymmetric off-fault damage and a mismatch in bulk elasticity, we conducted a series of experiments in which ruptures propagated on the interface between damaged Homalite and polycarbonate.
-As illustrated in Figure 5, dynamic symmetry in these experiments is broken in two different ways.
+in Fig. 5, dynamic symmetry in these experiments is broken in two different ways.
 First, the contrast in elastic stiffness between damaged Homalite and polycarbonate introduces the elastic asymmetry described by the '+' and '-' propagation directions previously discussed.
-Second, the stress concentration at the rupture tip introduces an anelastic asymmetry based on whether the tensile or compressive lobe of the crack tip stress concentration is on the damaged side of the interface.
-More anelastic loss is expected at the rupture tip where the tensile lobe moves through the off-fault damage, which we term the 'T' direction.
-Less loss is expected in the opposite 'C' direction where the compressive lobe moves through the damage.
-The asymmetry arises because local tension relives normal stress to enhance frictional sliding on the fractures comprising the damage while local compression increases the normal load which suppressed sliding.
-These asymmetries are illustrated in Figure 5 which shows that ruptures propagating to the left are 'T+' while those propagating to the right are 'C-'.
+Second, the stress concentration at the rupture tip introduces an anelastic asymmetry based on whether the tensile or compressive lobe of the crack-tip stress concentration is on the damaged side of the interface.
+The side or direction of the rupture that places the compressive stress lobe, associated with the rupture tip, on the damaged material is called the 'C' side or direction.
+Similarly the 'T' side or direction corresponds to the rupture tip associated tensile stress field being on the damaged side.
+When this is combined with the '+' and '-' directions associated with material mismatch we get the following relevant combinations of sides or directions.